ARWNI2S/TheCorporateWars/whitepaper/game-basics/corporations/README.md

 Corporate profiles are dehydrated data stored directly on the Solana network as minimalist PDAs representing active corporations in the game.

-These data are used in the resolution of the **strategic turn**, and as governance, compliance, and traceability variables within the game ecosystem.
+These data are used for resolving the **strategic turn**, and as variables for governance, compliance, and traceability within the game ecosystem.

 {% hint style="warning" %}
 This module is still under active development, and the descriptions provided below are temporary.\